VergeGroup/swift-verge/README.md

 <details><summary>☂️ Advanced Usage - to keep performance and scalability</summary>

+## ☂️ Advanced Usage - to keep performance and scalability

 **Adding a cachable computed property in a State**

 We can add a computed property in a state to get a derived value with stored property,<br>